 Forming a distinct domain to which the general slope of the soil gives a certain geographical unity, eastern Sudan consists of distinct basins verging slightly north-westwards along the Blue Nile and Atbara, and diverging northwards along the Mareb and Barka.
 It is cut up by isolated masses on the plains, by chains of hills and desert spaces, into natural provinces which the tribes engaged in war have converted into so many petty states, whose frontiers are changed according to the fortune of war and the constant inroads of the nomad peoples.
-The more scanty the population, the more they break up into independent groups, never communicating with each other except through the medium of occasional traders.
-Nevertheless native states, become powerful by agriculture and commerce, have sprung up in this region, gradually extending the sphere of their influence over the surrounding peoples.
-Thus was formerly founded, under the influence of the Egyptian civilisation, the kingdom of Meroé, which comprised not only "the island" bounded by the Astapus and Astaboras, but also the neighbouring countries.
+The more scanty the population, the more they break up into independent groups, never communicating with each other except through the medium of occasional traders. theless native states, become powerful by agriculture and commerce, have sprung up in this region, gradually extending the sphere of their influence over the Thus was formerly founded, under the influence of the surrounding peoples.
+Egyptian civilisation, the kingdom of Meroé, which comprised not only "the island" bounded by the Astapus and Astaboras, but also the neighbouring countries.
 After the introduction of Mohammedanism the kingdom of Senaar was developed, which also exceeded the limits of its "island" or peninsula, between the White and Blue Niles.
 But the position of Upper Nubia between the plateaux

-Fig. 72.- ROUTES OF THE CHIEF EXPLORERS IN TAKA AND NEIGHBOURING DISTRICTS.
+Fig. 72.-Routes of the Chief Explorers in Taka and Neighbouring Districts.
 Scale 1: 8,000,000.

 B. Burkhardt, 1814.
 Rl.
 Rüppell, 1832.
 K. Katte, 1836.
 Ab.
-D'Abbadie, 1888-48.
+D'Abbadie, 1838-48.
+F. and G. Ferret and Galinier.
 W. Werne, 1840.
 Le.
 Lefebvre, 1842.